 Applied music at Eastfield College is taught by a well qualified staff of musicians, all of whom are professional performers.
 Included are several members of the Dallas Symphony Orchestra.

 Applied music is offered in the following areas:

-All Band and orchestral Classical Guitar instruments Jazz Guitar Fiano Electric Bass Organ Jazz Drum Set
+All Band and orchestral

+instruments

+Piano

+Organ

+Applied music is offered in the following areas:

+Classical Guitar

+Jazz Guitar

+Electric Bass

+Jazz Drum Set

 Voice